 “to interpose your authority to compel the soldiers to respect the rights of the inhabitants.
 These outrages are becoming so frequent that I apprehend serious consequences must result sooner or later if measures are not taken to prevent them.”

 Though Governor Charles Bent’s offices were in Santa Fe, his residence was in Taos.
-That morning, Tomás Romero led a Native American force to Bent’s home, broke down the door, shot the governor with arrows in the face and scalped him in front of his family and killed Bent’s brother-in-law, Pablo Jaramillo, before moving on.
+That morning, Tomás Romero led a Native American force to Bent’s home, broke down the door, shot the governor with arrows, scalped him in front of his family, and killed Bent’s brother-in-law, Pablo Jaramillo, before moving on.

-However, Bent was still alive and with his wife and children, as well as Kit Carson’s wife, who was staying with them, soon escaped.
-Later when the insurgents discovered them, they killed Bent but left the rest of his family unharmed.
+However, Bent was still alive and with his wife and children, and Kit Carson’s wife, who was staying with them, soon escaped.
+Later, when the insurgents discovered them, they killed Bent but left the rest of his family unharmed.

 The massacre did not stop for two days.
 The mob destroyed American homes and slaughtered their inhabitants.

 They shot down Taos Sheriff Stephen Lee as he hid atop his roof.
 They discovered 19-year-old Narcisso Beaubien, son of Judge Charles Beaubien, who was absent at the time, huddled beneath a water trough, and lanced him to death.
-They also killed Cornelio Vigil, an attorney and probate judge and J.W.
-Leal, circuit attorney.
-They broke into Kit Carson’s house, who was away with General Kearny in California, and pillaged everything.
+They also killed Cornelio Vigil, an attorney and probate judge, and J.W.
+Leal, a circuit attorney.
+They broke into Kit Carson’s house, who was away with General Kearny in California and pillaged everything.

-On January 20th an armed force of approximately 500 Hispano and Pueblo Indians attacked Simeon Turley’s mill and distillery in Arroyo Hondo, several miles outside of Taos.
-Inside the mill were about 8-10 mountain men including William LeBlanc, John David Albert, and Tom Tobin.
+On January 20, an armed force of approximately 500 Hispano and Pueblo Indians attacked Simeon Turley’s mill and distillery in Arroyo Hondo, several miles outside of Taos.
+About 8-10 mountain men were inside the mill, including William LeBlanc, John David Albert, and Tom Tobin.
 After a day-long battle, only Simeon Turley, John David Albert, and William LeBlanc survived.
-Six men were killed and the mill was burned to the ground.
+Six men were killed, and the mill was burned to the ground.
 Simeon Turley was killed a short time later when one of his native “friends” disclosed his whereabouts.

-The same day, Hispano insurgents killed seven or eight American traders who were passing through the village of Mora, New Mexico on their way to Missouri.
+The same day, Hispano insurgents killed seven or eight American traders passing through the village of Mora, New Mexico, on their way to Missouri.

-In the meantime, US Army Captain Israel R. Hendley of the Second Missouri Volunteers learned of the insurrection when he and his troops were situated along the Pecos River.
-On January 22nd, Hendley learned that the rebels had gathered a force of 150 or more men in Mora, where he headed with 80 of his men.
-Two days later, he arrived in Mora where he found a body of Mexicans under arms, prepared to defend the town.
-He and his troops were attacked and Hendley was killed.
+In the meantime, U.S. Army Captain Israel R. Hendley of the Second Missouri Volunteers learned of the insurrection when he and his troops were situated along the Pecos River.
+On January 22, Hendley learned that the rebels had gathered a force of 150 or more men in Mora, where he headed with 80 men.
+Two days later, he arrived in Mora, where he found a body of Mexicans under arms, prepared to defend the town.
+He and his troops were attacked, and Hendley was killed.
 This confrontation is known as the First Battle of Mora.

-On February 3rd, Colonel Sterling Price marched through the city of Taos, New Mexico unopposed, before continuing on to the Taos Pueblo, where he found the rebels had strongly fortified themselves in church.
+On February 3, Colonel Sterling Price marched through Taos, New Mexico unopposed, before continuing to the Taos Pueblo, where he found the rebels had strongly fortified themselves in church.

-There, the soldiers directed a cannon at the church, blowing holes in its thick adobe walls.
-In the ensuing battle, about 150 rebels were killed, another 400 more were captured, and the church nearly destroyed.
+The soldiers directed a cannon at the church, blowing holes in its thick adobe walls.
+In the ensuing battle, about 150 rebels were killed, another 400 more were captured, and the church was nearly destroyed.
 Seven Americans were killed, including Captain John H. K. Burgwin, for whom Fort Burgwin was later named.
 The next day, the rebels surrendered.

-In the battle, several rebels were captured, including the two rebellion leaders, Pablo Montoya and Tomás Romero, were captured in the fighting.
-Romero was imprisoned and the day after the battle was shot in his cell by Private Fitzgerald before he could be brought to trial.
-On February 6th, Montoya was brought to trial, was convicted of treason, and was quickly sentenced to death.
+In the battle, several rebels were captured, including the two rebellion leaders, Pablo Montoya and Tomás Romero.
+Romero was imprisoned and, the day after the battle, was shot in his cell by Private Fitzgerald before he could be brought to trial.
+On February 6, Montoya was brought to trial, convicted of treason, and quickly sentenced to death.
 He was hanged in Taos on February 7, 1847.

-Later trials resulted in 14 additional public hangings occurring on April 9, April 30, and May 7.
-Presiding over this court was none other than Judge Charles Beaubien, father of the slain Narciso and, coincidentally, father-in-law of Sheriff Stephen Lee.
+Later trials resulted in 14 other public hangings occurring on April 9, April 30, and May 7.
+Presiding over this court was Judge Charles Beaubien, father of the slain Narciso and, coincidentally, father-in-law of Sheriff Stephen Lee.